-A healthier way of relating to our inner experience is simply accepting our feelings, no matter what they are.
-Rather than avoiding, rejecting, and controlling what we feel, we can mindfully experience it.
-Instead of relating to our inner life through judgment, we can approach it with curiosity.
+A much more helpful way of relating to our inner experience is simply to accept our feelings, no matter what they are.
+Rather than avoiding, rejecting, and controlling what we feel, we let it be what it is and we mindfully experience it.
+We approach it with curiosity instead of judgement.

-This is different from letting our emotions control our behavior.
-We can observe our emotions and feel them fully, without acting them out or believing that they are the truth.
-When people’s feelings dominate their perspective, causing them to behave irrationally or impulsively, they are actually unaware of what’s happening inside of them, and they are not really present with their emotions.
+What I’m describing is completely different from letting our emotions control our behavior or dominate our perspective.
+Being present with our emotions and interested in understanding them, doesn’t mean acting them out or believing that they are the truth.
+When people’s feelings control them, causing them to behave irrationally or impulsively, they are not really present with themselves, consciously observing their feelings.

-When we mindfully experience our feelings, on the other hand, we don’t act them out unconsciously.
+When we mindfully experience our feelings, as I’m suggesting, we don’t act them out.
 Instead, we turn inwards, using curiosity and awareness to understand what is happening for us.
 We become explorers of ourselves, seeking to learn the meaning of what we are feeling.
-For example, we may learn that our emotions are connected to past experiences, which continue to influence the way we think and feel.
-This understanding allows to see past our immediate reactions, giving us more control over our behavior and making us less likely to express our feelings in harmful ways.
+For example, we may recognize that our emotions are connected to past experiences, which continue to influence the way we think and feel.
+This awareness provides the best basis for consciously choosing how we respond, making us less likely to express our feelings in harmful ways.

-True healing and growth doesn’t occur by trying to make ourselves feel good all the time, or by trying to control our inner experience; it requires developing an accepting and mindful relationship with our authentic feelings.
-We must learn to welcome all of our feelings with curiosity and compassion, and use them as a gateway into deeper understanding of ourselves.
+Healing and growth don’t occur by trying to make ourselves feel good all the time, or by trying to control our inner experience based upon our beliefs about what we are supposed to feel.
+Authentic personal development can only come from an accepting and mindful relationship with our real feelings.
+We must learn to welcome all of them with curiosity and compassion, and use them as a gateway into deeper understanding of ourselves.

 This attitude of inner openness is expressed in a poem called The Guest House, written by the 13th century mystic, Rumi: